Are you a new pond owner? This guide is for you.

 Congratulations on your new water feature ownership!
 If you're not sure where to start, this page is all for you.
 We've put together all the most frequently asked questions by pond owners, but if we've left something out, check out our blog or contact us.

 If we've installed your water feature for you, don't forget to consult the packet we gave you at your final walkthrough.
-And you have a direct line to Steven and Kasey -- they'll be happy to help!
+And you still don't get it we are always here to help!

 This page is best utilized with our side menu on the left.
 If you're on a mobile device, you will not see this menu.
 If you can access this page on a computer, you'll have an easier time navigating.
 There's a ton of info here, so we wanted to organize it for you as best as we can!